admc/wd/README.md

 ```

 - timeout: http timeout in ms, default is `undefined` (uses the server timeout,
-  usually 60 seconds). `'default'` or `undefined` for server default.
+  usually 60 seconds).
+Use `'default'` or `undefined` for server default.
-- retries: Number of reconnect retries when the connection is dropped.
-Default
+- retries: Number of reconnection attempte in case  the connection is dropped.
-  is `3`.
+  Default is `3`.
 Pass `0` or `always` to keep trying.
 Pass `-1` or `never` to disable.
-- retryDelay: the retry delay in ms before reconnecting default is `15`.
+- retryDelay: the number of ms to wait before reconnecting.
+Default is `15`.
 - If a field is not specified, the current configuration for this field is
   unchanged.